 Quantum Inc — 500 employees, 4 offices

-Lisa, the VP of HR at Quantum Inc, needs to identify all engineering managers in the Sydney office for a leadership offsite.
+Lisa, the VP of HR at Quantum Inc, needs to identify the engineering managers in the Sydney office for a leadership offsite.
 In a traditional directory, she would need to export the full employee list, filter by department, then cross-reference locations manually.

 Time saved: approximately 25 minutes compared to manual spreadsheet filtering.